JetBrains/lets-plot-kotlin/Writerside/topics/export.md

-# Export to SVG, HTML, PNG, JPEG and TIFF
+# Export to SVG, HTML and Raster

 ## Saving Plot in a File